retrocomputacion/retrobbs/readme.md

  * More code cleanup, move more functions out of the main script and into their corresponding modules.
  * Work towards user style customization
  * Localization
- * Figure out a way to remove hard-coded filetype handling.
+ * Figure out a way to remove hard-coded file type handling.
  * Add support for the _punter_ file transfer protocol
  * Add RIPscrip/Skypix support for ANSI terminals